 This policy applies to information resources digitised and made available online by the University Library.

-If you feel that your copyright has been infringed in any way, please notify the Copyright Administrator immediately, preferably by email at email@example.com, and include the term ‘OER Copyright’ in the subject heading.
-Postal complaints made under this policy may be sent to Copyright Administrator, University Library, University of Leicester, University Road, Leicester, LE1 7RH.
+If you are concerned that there is material on our website that has infringed your copyright, contravenes data protection laws, or is obscene or defamatory, please notify us immediately, preferably by email at email@example.com, and include the term ‘Special Collections Online takedown’ in the subject heading.
+Postal complaints made under this policy may be sent to Copyright, University Library, University of Leicester, University Road, Leicester, LE1 7RH.

 All complaints made under this policy must contain the following information: